 - Veneration: Every day after mass at 11:30 am to 12 pm (also on Thursday) and in the afternoon from 2 pm to 3 pm and on Friday to Sunday from 2 pm to 4 pm.

-How To reach Basilica Of The Holy Blood by Public Transport
+How to Reach Basilica Of The Holy Blood

 - Any bus to the historic centre and a five to ten minute walk and you will be there.